paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-064-agricultural-research-extension-and-teaching.md

   (D) to provide technical assistance to farm owners and operators, marketing cooperatives, and others;

-  (E) to conduct fundamental and applied research related to the development of new commercial products derived from natural plant material for industrial, medical, and agricultural applications; and
+  (E) to conduct fundamental and applied research related to the development of new commercial products derived from natural plant material (including hemp (as defined in section 1639o of this title)) for industrial, medical, and agricultural applications; and

   (F) to participate with colleges and universities, other Federal agencies, and private sector entities in conducting research described in subparagraph (E).